Royal necropolis of Byblos: Tomb I, II, and III

 According to Virolleaud and Montet, the lavish Tombs I, II and III date back to the Middle Bronze Age, specifically the Twelfth Dynasty of Middle Kingdom Egypt (19th century BC).
 Montet based his dating on grave goods and royal Egyptian gifts found in the three tombs.
 Tomb I housed an ointment jar etched with the cartouche of Amenemhat III, and Tomb II contained an obsidian box bearing the name of his son and successor Amenemhat IV.

 Tomb V to IX

 Montet matched the style of the pottery shards that he uncovered in the shaft of Tomb V to the vases found by English Egyptologist Flinders Petrie in the ruins of the palace of Akhenaten at Amarna.
 Both featured large brown or black painted bands, which divide the body of the receptacles into several parts, each of which contained vertical lines and circular motifs.
-Furthermore, the small vase handles are of identical shape.
+The small vase handles are of identical shape.
 These similarities lead Montet to conclude that the Gebalite pottery shards were contemporary with the New Kingdom of Egypt (c.
 1550 BC –c.
 1077 BC).

 The other graves of the second group (tombs VI to IX) were all robbed in antiquity, making precise dating problematic.
 Some signs point to a range spanning from the end of the Middle Bronze Age to the Late Bronze Age.